 - It’s ok to interview a family member

-- It’s ok (but my preferred last resort) to interview a classmate
+- It’s not ok for this exercise to interview a teacher or classmate (soz)

 - Someone whose story we can post on Off Campus